 To achieve this, industry experts must provide clear direction to the organisations involved efficiently in order to optimise risk-reward mix and maximise value creation.

-ESCP Europe and its Research Centre for Energy Management (RCEM) hosted a thought-provoking discussion on “Beyond the Evaluation: Keys Insights for a Successful M&A transaction in Oil & Gas” with distinguished guest speaker Eric Descourteux, CFO of Trident Energy and ESCP Europe Master in Management Alumnus (Class of 1988).
+ESCP and its Energy Management Centre (EMC) hosted a thought-provoking discussion on “Beyond the Evaluation: Keys Insights for a Successful M&A transaction in Oil & Gas” with distinguished guest speaker Eric Descourteux, CFO of Trident Energy and ESCP Master in Management Alumnus (Class of 1988).

 When: Friday, 16 November